tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * [shopify_stock_prices.ipynb](Activities/02-Stu_Time_Series_Basics/Solved/shopify_stock_prices.ipynb)

-Quickly walk through the basic steps of working with a time series in pandas.
+Quickly walk through the basic steps of working with a time series in Pandas.
 Use this as a refresher on indexing.
-Try not to dwell on any point for too long, as students will work with these methods repeatedly throughout the week.
+There's no need to dwell on any point for too long, as students will work with these methods repeatedly throughout the week.

 * The `parse_dates` and `index_col` arguments are used to format the time series index as datetime.
 This allows data to be sliced from the DataFrame by date ranges.